rreece/deep-learning-101/natural-language.md

 -   Tokenization is basically a map from word parts to integers.
 -   It is important to note that tokenization is dependent on a *vocabulary* used to make the map.
 -   So note that a certain tokenization may not support any language.
-The language needs to map the vocabulary.
+    The language needs to be in vocabulary.
--   A typical vocabulary size is something like 50,000.
+-   A typical vocabulary size is something like $\sim$ 50,000.

 See also: